contensis/contensis.github.io/api/delivery-api/model/dotnet/image-dotnet.md

 # Images

-The Image type represents a link to an image with an associated caption.
+The Image type represents a link to an image with an associated caption, if required.

 ## Properties